Ursulavallejo/CountryBlog/Detail_Info.md

 #### May 2024

-#### The development team behind Travel Blog: Manouella Papadopoulos, Vigan Kumnova and Ursula Vallejo.
+#### The development team behind Country Blog: Manouella Papadopoulos, Vigan Kumnova and Ursula Vallejo.

 ##### IT Högskola